 Many beginners to table tennis or ping pong are at a loss as to what the best ping pong paddle is for them to learn how to play the game.
 While getting the cheapest paddle is not great, you also don’t need to spend a ton of money on a paddle to get good quality.
 I have compiled a list of the best quality table tennis paddle for beginners under $50 that work well for adults and children learning to play ping pong.

-What is a fair price for the paddle?
+What is the fair price for the paddle?

 As I said before, it’s not in your best interest to buy a cheap paddle, but buying a very expensive one is also not necessary, and may not be the best for your game.
 You want to get in the sweet spot on price that will be good quality for the price.